Our Recipients

 We are thrilled with the new glider rocker and ottoman...It is the perfect model...
 The rocker will be enjoyed especially by families of infants...
 Cheryl Dutton, Director of Development & Dona Kelley, President of the Board, Anchor Center for Blind Children

-PAST PARTNERS
+PAST PARTNERS/RECIPIENTS

 Adams Camp: Physical therapy equipment